SupaxInc/clothing-segmentation/resources/UNet/UNet_Architecture.md

 ### Output Channels

 Specifies the number of filters that will be applied to the input image determining the number of feature maps the convolution layer will produce.
+E.g. a 1 output channel is a binary image segmentation task that just focuses on object and background or a 5 output channel is a multi-class channel that focuses on multiple categories such as different types of clothing, background, skin, etc.

 ### Kernel Size (Filters)